 cause ringworm live and spread on the top layer of the skin and on the hair.

 Ringworm is contagious.
 You can catch it by touching a person or animal that has it or by sharing personal items such as hats, combs, brushes, towels, and clothing.
 The fungi can survive for several months on people, animals, and personal items.

 Children are more likely to get ringworm than adults.
 When adults do get infected, they often become carriers.
 This means they don't have symptoms but can pass ringworm to others.

 Ringworm of the

 This makes the infection look like a ring.
-The name "ringworm" comes from this
+That's why it's called "ringworm."

-from one person to another easily.
-If you or someone in your family has the
+Ringworm spreads easily from one person to another.
+If anyone in your family has the

 symptoms listed above, see your doctor.

 Your doctor may be able to diagnose ringworm just by how the rash looks.
 To check for the ringworm fungus, your doctor may look at a hair or skin sample under a microscope.

 If it's not clear that you have ringworm, or if the treatment isn't working, your doctor may do a skin culture to find out what kind of germ is causing the problem.